runtimeverification/k/docs/user_manual.md

 the `requires` clause of the rule, like function definition rules.

-**Order**: The `simplification` attribute accepts an optional integer argument which is the rule's _priority_; if the optional argument is not specified, it is equivalent to a priority of 50.
-Simplification rules are applied in order of their priority. `simplification` rules may not have the `priority` attribute.
+**Order**: The `simplification` attribute accepts an optional integer argument which is the rule's _simplification priority_; if the optional argument is not specified, it is equivalent to a simplification priority of 50.
+Backends _should_ attempt simplification rules in order of their _simlpification priority_, but are not required to do so; in fact, the backend is free to apply `simplification` rules at _any time_.
+Because of this, users must ensure that simplification rules are sound regardless of their order of application.
+This differs from the `priority` attribute in that rules with the `priority` attribute _must_ be applied in their priority order by the backend.
+It is an error to have the `priority` attribute on a `simplification` rule.
-Unlike the `priority` attribute, this `simplification` index is a _suggestion_ to the backend, not a semantic requirement.

 For example, for the following definition: